jlanga/smsk/README.md

 - Use in command line applications long flags (`wget --continue $URL`): this way it is more readable.
 The computer does not care and is not going to work slower.

+- If software installation is too complex, consider pulling a docker image.

 ## 5. Considerations when installing software

-As a rule of thumb, download python packages with `pip`, use `brew` whenever possible, download binary tarballs into `src/`` and copy them to `bin/` or download the source tarball and compile it.
+As a rule of thumb, download python packages with `conda`, use `pip` whenever possible, download binary tarballs into `src/` and copy them to `bin/` or download the source tarball and compile it.
 Example:

    ```
+   conda install \
+       samtools

    pip install \
        snakemake

-   brew install \
-       samtools

    wget \
        --continue \